Introduction to React for Complete Beginners

 );

-Renders a link formatted to call a phone number (tel: link).
+Renders a link formatted to call a phone number (tel:

-• Render the link with children as its content.
+attribute. - Render the link with

-const Callto = ({ phone, children }) =&gt; {
+const Callto = ({ phone, children }) => {

 };